Honda CBF125: Honda CB125F

 The Honda CB125F was announced in November 2014, and fully unveiled on 13 April 2015.
 The CB125F replaces the Honda CBF125, a model which had been in production since 2008 and which was Europe's best selling motorcycle.
 The official launch price was lower than the price of the previous CBF125.
 The new model will be manufactured in China, whereas the previous model was manufactured in India.
 It was launched in Pakistan in 2019 replacing the Honda Deluxe.

-In 2021 the CB125F was redesigned around a super-efficient "eSP" engine and a lighter, better-handling chassis.
+In 2021 Honda introduces the all new CB125F which was a badge-engineered Honda SP125, it was redesigned around a super-efficient "eSP" engine and a lighter, better-handling chassis.
 Overall losing 11kg in weight taking the 2021 model down to just 117 kg.
 New equipment included a digital dash and LED headlight.
 In addition, the single-cylinder air-cooled, 2-valve eSP (enhanced Smart Power) PGM-FI fuel-injected engine was re-designed with a slightly offset cylinder, reducing friction and increasing fuel efficiency to 65km/L, giving a potential 800km range on a full tank.